silverailscolo/ejb/_pages/en-us/trains-layout.md

 </div>
 </div>

-<h5>Wyman's sawmill</h5>
+#### Wyman's sawmill

-<p>During 2 rainy days in my summer vacation I finally built the mill using plans from a 1976 Model Railroader magazine.
-The location in Rockport had been part of my layout design since more than five years, but the detailed drawings I had studied over and over for the last 40 years contained so much detail that this clearly was not a beginner's model.</p>
+During 2 rainy days in my summer vacation I finally built the mill using plans from a 1976 Model Railroader magazine.
+The location in Rockport had been part of my layout design since more than five years, but the detailed drawings I had studied over and over for the last 40 years contained so much detail that this clearly was not a beginner's model.

 <div class="w3-row">
 <div class="w3-col s12 m6">